Calm Abiding Meditation:

 Our single job is to allow the mind to rest on its chosen object continuously without distraction — maintaining focus like water flowing — keeping the continuity of focus.

 Calm Abiding: Keeping Continuity

 As we practice, we remind ourselves to rest with a gentle focus continuously.
 This is what we call the practice of mindfulness.
 We maintain an awareness that we are focusing on something.
-But often, even though we are staying mindful of the object for few seconds or minutes, thoughts arise.
+But often, even though we are staying mindful of the object for a few seconds or minutes, thoughts arise.
 And then we realize we are thinking of something else.
-We start having conversations in our brain, right?
+We start having conversations in our brains, right?